llimllib/obsidian-archive/computer usage/chat servers/Elixir chat server.md

 updated: '2023-10-20T13:54:09Z'
 created: '2023-10-20T13:54:09Z'
 ---
-I started hacking on a chat server in elixir, but didn't get very far.
+I started hacking on a chat server in [[elixir]], but didn't get very far.

 I would like to have one that is dead simple to deploy and uses sqlite for a backend.